2022 Curriculum & Schedule

 All farmers-in-training participate in each of these rotations:

-• Livestock – The farmer-in-training will learn about and help with daily chores and management of all livestock production on the farm.
-This includes caring for young stock, feeding, moving fences and coops, delivering animals to the processor, and storage of harvested product.
+• Livestock – Farmers-in-training learn about and help with daily chores and management of all livestock production on the farm.
+This includes caring for young stock, feeding, moving fences and coops, processing animals, and storage of harvested product.

-• Sales and Marketing – This rotation involves learning and executing the business and marketing aspects of generating sales at our onsite farm stand and at local farmers’ markets.
-Activities include setting up and working at the marketing area, bookkeeping, record keeping, guest experience, methods to increase sales, and more in this crucial role to meet financial needs of the farm.
+• Sales and Marketing – This rotation involves learning and executing the business and marketing aspects of generating sales at local farmers’ markets and managing our CSA.
+Activities include set-up, guest experience, engaging the community, methods to increase sales and more.

-• Educational outreach – A unique aspect of the Mentorship at Carnation Farms is participating in the extensive educational programming for the public.
+• Educational outreach – A unique aspect of the Mentorship at Carnation Farms is participating in educational programming for the public.
 After training to be a spokesperson for the agricultural production aspect of the farm, the farmer-in-training will occasionally lead farm and garden tours for youth and adult guests attending on-farm events, farm dinners, field trips, and summer camps.

-Farmers-in-training also participate in farm team meetings, hold 1:1 meetings with the Mentor, do quarterly self- and program-assessments, and eat communally with other ag staff on Frittata Fridays.
+Farmers-in-training also participate in farm team meetings, hold 1:1 meetings with the Mentor, do quarterly self- and program-assessments, and eat communally with other ag staff.